Southeast Region Aquaculture

 In the southeast, marine aquaculture focuses on stock enhancement, food production, research, and restoration efforts.
 Species cultured in the region include oysters, clams, red drum, spotted seatrout, flounder, snook, pompano, black seabass, and algae.
 Aquaculture occurs on land in recirculating systems or ponds as well as in coastal areas or state waters.

 As a federal agency under the U.S. Department of Commerce, NOAA is one of the primary agencies charged with permitting and overseeing aquaculture.
 The NOAA Aquaculture Office fosters sustainable aquaculture that will create employment and business opportunities in coastal communities; provide safe, sustainable seafood; and complement NOAA’s comprehensive strategy for maintaining healthy and productive marine populations, species, and ecosystems.
-NOAA and the Department of Commerce recently released national aquaculture policies that guide federal actions and decisions on aquaculture and provide a national approach for supporting sustainable aquaculture.
+In 2011, NOAA and the Department of Commerce released national aquaculture policies that guide federal actions and decisions on aquaculture and provide a national approach for supporting sustainable aquaculture.
 View the policies on the Aquaculture Policy page.

 NOAA and other federal agencies administer a variety of competitive grant programs and other financial assistance programs targeted to the development of sustainable aquaculture in the United States.
 Areas of interest include aquaculture research, technology development, and the commercial development of the domestic aquaculture industry.
 Please visit the Office of Aquaculture's Funding Opportunities page for more information.